hazelcast/hazelcast/docs/design/sql/07-concurrent-hd-datastructure.md

  - 8 bytes, the address of the `forward` leaf node, `NULL_ADDRESS` if it doesn't exist;
  - 8 bytes, the address of the `backward` leaf node, `NULL_ADDRESS` if it doesn't exist.

-The slot area contains contains multiple slots (B+tree index entries).
+The slot area contains multiple slots (B+tree index entries).
 The slot consists of 3 components:

 - 8 bytes off-heap address of the `index key`.
 - 8 bytes off-heap address of the `entry key`.